Uncategorized Archives - Parrot

 Does the cost vary for different types of medical professionals?
 Does the price change from state to state?

-Medical Interpreting certification from CCMI and NBCMI remain the same across the US and Canada.
+Medical Interpreting certification from CCHI and NBCMI remain the same across the US and Canada.
 They are standard for all medical specialties.
 The certification’s core purpose is to offer a national professional standard to all healthcare interpreters.
 Therefore the medical interpreter certification cost is the same across the United States.

 Person Making Different Types of Language Testing